Open-Vocabulary Octree-Graph for 3D Scene Understanding: Related Work

-\textbf{Open-Vocabulary 3D Scene Understanding.} Based on the organization form of scene representation, we categorize these works into three types.
-1) \textbf{\textit{point/grid-wise 3D mapping}}.
+\textbf{Open-Vocabulary 3D Scene Understanding.} Based on the organization form of scene representation, we categorize these works into four types.
+1) \textbf{\textit{NeRF/Gaussian 3D mapping}}.
+These methods perform 3D scene understanding and scene/object reconstruction simultaneously, \emph{e.g.}, OpenObj \cite{openobj}.
+Although achieving good performance, they need extra effort to train the NeRF or 3D Gaussian models.
+2) \textbf{\textit{point/grid-wise 3D mapping}}.
 This branch involves directly projecting semantic features to each 3D point.
-OpenScene \cite{OpenScene} extracts CLIP features from the images and densely projects them to the point cloud.
-ConceptFusion \cite{conceptfusion} also builds a point-wise map by fusing global and region-level features.
-VLMaps \cite{VLMaps} adopts a similar pipeline to project visual-language features to a grid-based top-down map.
-2) \textbf{\textit{instance-wise 3D mapping}}.
-These works explicitly obtain each individual 3D instance and fuse its visual-language features for 3D mapping.
-OpenIns3D \cite{OpenIns3D} is a 3D-input-only framework that gets interesting objects by open-vocabulary detection, and then assigns categories to 3D instance proposals.
-OVIR-3D \cite{ovir3d} presents a 2D-to-3D pipeline where 2D masks are projected into 3D space for instance merging based on semantic similarity and 3D overlap.
-SAM3D \cite{sam3d} and MaskClustering \cite{maskclustering} design bottom-up bidirectional merge and view-consensus-guided approaches for better instance merging, respectively.
-SAI3D \cite{sai3d} uses both 2D proposals and 3D super points, developing a region-growing algorithm for instance segmentation.
-OpenMask3D \cite{openmask3d} and Open3DIS \cite{open3dis} leverage extra 3D instance segmentation models to get more accurate object proposals.
+OpenScene \cite{OpenScene} and ConceptFusion \cite{conceptfusion} extract CLIP features from the images and densely project them to the point cloud.
+VLMaps \cite{VLMaps} adopts a similar pipeline to project visual-language features to a grid-based BEV map.
+3) \textbf{\textit{instance-wise 3D mapping}}.
+These works explicitly obtain each 3D instance and fuse its visual-language features for 3D mapping.
+OpenIns3D \cite{OpenIns3D} is a 3D-input-only framework that gets objects by open-vocabulary 3D detection.
+OVIR-3D \cite{ovir3d}, SAM3D \cite{sam3d}, and MaskClustering \cite{maskclustering} follow a 2D-to-3D pipeline where 2D masks are projected into 3D space for instance merging based on semantic similarity and 3D overlap.
+SAI3D \cite{sai3d} uses both 2D proposals and 3D super points for instance segmentation.
+OpenMask3D \cite{openmask3d}, Open3DIS \cite{open3dis}, and SA3DIP \cite{SA3DIP} leverage extra 3D instance detectors to get more accurate object proposals.
 However, the used 3D models cannot be considered purely zero-shot methods.
-3) \textbf{\textit{3D scene graph}}.
-A few works use a graph to organize the scene, where each node represents an object and each edge describes inter-object relations \cite{bbq}.
-ConceptGraph \cite{conceptgraph} follows the 2D-to-3D manner, constructing a scene graph to enhance complex spatial reasoning.
-HOV-SG \cite{hovsg} proposes a hierarchical open-vocabulary 3D scene graph to enable scene representation of different granularities.
-In contrast, our method can provide more accurate semantic object proposals and more efficient spatial representation.
+4) \textbf{\textit{3D scene graph/octree}}.
+A few works use a graph or octree to organize the scene.
+ConceptGraph \cite{conceptgraph} and Clio \cite{clio} cluster object segments and construct a scene graph to enhance spatial reasoning.
+HOV-SG \cite{hovsg} proposes a hierarchical 3D scene graph to enable scene representation of different granularities.
+OctreeOcc \cite{octreeocc} and PlenOctrees \cite{plenoctree} use the octree structure to store semantic class and rendering information, respectively.
+In contrast, our Octree-Graph represents each object using an adaptive-octree and models their relations using a graph, supporting efficient occupancy queries and spatial reasoning.